 Component Allocation Deviation of scheduled generating units and scheduled loads from dispatch schedule.
-To the specific generating unit or load if the deviation exacerbated the overall power system frequency Deviation of semi-scheduled generating units from their forecast levels. deviation.
-Deviation of non-scheduled generating units and loads (with appropriate metering) from their initial conditions.
-Deviation of residual demand from its expected trajectory due to forecasting error.
-To all Market Customers and Non-scheduled generating units and loads with Deviation of residual demand from its expected trajectory due to non-linearity within a five-minute period. appropriate metering Region component of Area Demand Error Aggregate Dispatch Error (ADE) Ignored.
+To the specific generating unit or load if the Deviation exacerbated the overall power system frequency deviation.
+Deviation of semi-scheduled generating units from their forecast levels.
+Deviation of non-scheduled generating units and loads (with Appropriate Metering) from their initial conditions.
+Deviation of Residual Demand from its expected trajectory due to forecasting error.
+To all Market Customers and Non-scheduled generating units Deviation of Residual Demand from its expected trajectory due to non-linearity within a five-minute period. and loads with Appropriate Metering Region component of Area Demand Error Aggregate Dispatch Error (ADE) Ignored.
 3

-- (c) As individual Contribution Factors are only determined for Market Generators, Market Customers and Market Small Generation Aggregators in respect of their connection points with appropriate metering, the impact of non-linearity in: - (i) non-market generating units; - (ii) market non-scheduled generating units without appropriate metering; - (iii) market network services; and - (iv) residual demand from loads without appropriate metering, is captured indirectly through the regional (residual) Contribution Factor.
+- (c) As individual Contribution Factors are only determined for Market Generators, Market Customers and Market Small Generation Aggregators in respect of their connection points with Appropriate Metering, the impact of non-linearity in: - (i) non-market generating units; - (ii) market non-scheduled generating units without Appropriate Metering; - (iii) market network services; and - (iv) Residual Demand from loads without Appropriate Metering, is captured indirectly through the regional (residual) Contribution Factor.

-(d) An overview of the calculation process is provided in Figure 1, where the numbering in the figure corresponds to the relevant clause numbers in this Procedure.
+(d) An overview of the calculation process is provided in Figure 1, where the numbering in the figure corresponds to the relevant sections in this Procedure.